Nebka: Identity

 Seal impression from Beit Khallaf showing Sanakht's serekh together with what could be a cartouche of Nebka.

 Nebka's identity with respect to other Third Dynasty rulers is now partially settled.
-Most scholars including Thomas Schneider, Darell Baker, Peter Clayton, Michel Baud, Jaromír Málek, Toby Wilkinson, Kenneth Anderson Kitchen, Stephan Seidlmayer, Michael Rice, Donald Leprohon and Rainer Stadelmann are convinced that Nebka was identical with Hor-Sanakht.
+Most scholars including Thomas Schneider, Darrell Baker, Peter Clayton, Michel Baud, Jaromír Málek, Toby Wilkinson, Kenneth Anderson Kitchen, Stephan Seidlmayer, Michael Rice, Ronald Leprohon and Rainer Stadelmann are convinced that Nebka was identical with Hor-Sanakht.
 This opinion is based on a single fragmentary clay seal discovered by Garstand in 1902 in Beit Khallaf, a locality north of Abydos.
 Kurt Sethe proposed that the damaged sealing shows the serekh of Sanakht next to a fragmentary cartouche housing an archaic form of the sign for "ka".
 The cartouche is believed to be just large enough to have enclosed the further sign "Neb".
 In addition, a further two dozen sealings of Sanakht were uncovered in Beit Khallaf's nearby tomb K2, which John Garstang believed to be this king's tomb.
 If the identification of Nebka with Sanakht is correct, then Nebka is the earliest king to write his throne name in a cartouche and otherwise this innovation would pass to Huni.

 Egyptologists John D. Degreef, Nabil Swelim, and Wolfgang Helck resisted the equation of Nebka with Sanakht in earlier research.
 They underline the heavily damaged nature of the Beit Khallaf seal fragment and hence that the alleged cartouche can be hardly identified with certainty.
 Instead, they propose that the cartouche could actually be the oval-shaped crest of a royal fortress with one or several boats in it, a city that may have already been mentioned under the name “Elder's boats” in sources dating to the Second Dynasty king Peribsen.